 What are the Downsides of Owning a Fat Tire Bike?

-Although fat tire e-bikes are very useful, they do come with a share of disadvantages that you ought to know before getting one.
-For starters, fat tire bikes are quite heavy, especially for those designed to be eMTBs.
-Typically, their weight can range between 60 and 80lbs, which is an extra 20lbs on the weight of an average electric bike.
+Although fat tire e-bikes are very useful, you need to be aware that there are disadvantages that you ought to know before getting one.
+For starters, they can be quite heavy, especially for those designed to be eMTBs.
+Typically, their weight can range between 60 and 80lbs, and this can be almost 20lbs of extra luggage on the weight of an average electric bike.

 This heavy weight comes from the overall rugged build of the bike.
 From the heavy-duty frame to the great mass of rims and tires, the strain will be more noticeable when you have a hill to climb without help from the motor.
 This is to say that you shouldn’t risk having the battery run out on you in the middle of the trail.
 It could easily turn out to be an unpleasant journey back home.

 The other issue with weight is that it makes it hard for you to carry the bike up/down the stairs.
 You might also have trouble loading it onto your truck without an extra pair of helping hands.